jeffsf/pyDE1/README.md

 This represents work-in-progress to an API-first implementation of core software for a controller for the DE1.

-The API is not stable at this time and is subject to change without notice.

-This repo may have non-fast-forward commits.

-Consumers can expect that there will be stable "inbound" (commands to the controller) and "outbound" (notification) APIs.
-At this time, the outbound payloads are JSON with a form similar to that being produced by the `.as_json()` method of the various subclasses of `EventPayload` and delivered over MQTT 5.
+The extent of functionality should be sufficient to upload profiles and pull shots, flush the group, steam, and draw hot water through the API, with stop-at-time, --volume, and -mass.
+Continuous updates of flow parameters, and state transitions are provided over MQTT.
+Firmware upload is supported, though not yet revealed in the API.

+The APIs are under semantic versioning.
+The REST-like, HTTP-transport versions can be retrieved from `version` at the document root, and also include the Python and package versions installed.
+Each of the JSON-formatted, MQTT packets contains a `version` key:value for that payload.

-Ideally, the consumers of these APIs will only need to understand high-level actions, such as "Here is a profile blob, please load it."
-The operations and choice of connectivity to the devices are planned on being "hidden" behind the APIs.
+Consumers of these APIs should only need to understand high-level actions, such as "Here is a profile blob, please load it."
+The operations and choice of connectivity to the devices is "hidden" behind the APIs.

 ## Revision History

+* 2021-06-26 - Content and organizational updates for release 0.3.0
 * 2021-06-22 - Updated for release 0.2.0
 * 2021-06-11 – Updated for release 0.1.0
 * 2021-06-08 – Initial release

+## Support and Discussion

+Support and discussion is active at DecentForum.com, on Discord in the Decent Espresso server and, to some extent, on the Espresso Aficianados server in the Manufacturers: decent channel.
+Support is, unfortunately, ***not*** available through Decent Diaspora on Basecamp.

+Thanks to all that have been trying this out and providing valuable feedback!

+See also [https://github.com/jeffsf/pyDE1](https://github.com/jeffsf/pyDE1) where the *alpha* branch is current.

+## What's New

+**Please see CHANGELOG.md for more details**

+### 0.3.0

+Upload of profile (JSON v2 format) available with PUT at de1/profile

+>  curl -D - -X PUT --data @examples/jmk_eb5.json  http://localhost:1234/de1/profile

+Line frequency GET/PATCH at de1/calibration/line_frequency implemented.
+Valid values are 50 or 60.
+This does not impact the DE1, only if 1/100 or 1/120 is used to calculate volume dispensed.

+#### Mapping Version 2.1.0

+* Adds `IsAt.internal_type` to help validate the string values for `DE1ModeEnum` and `ConnectivityEnum`.
+JSON producers and consumers should sill expect and provide `IsAt.v_type`
+* Enables `de1/profile` for PUT

+#### Resource Version 1.1.0

+* Adds `DE1_CALIBRATION_LINE_FREQUENCY = 'de1/calibration/line_frequency'`

+## Requirements

+Python 3.8 or later.

+Available through `pip`:

+* `bleak`
+* `aiologger`
+* `asyncio-mqtt`

+An MQTT broker compatible with MQTT 5 clients, such as `mosquitto 2.0` (see [below](#installing-mosquitto))

+The Raspberry Pi version of Debian *Buster* ships with Python 3.7, which does not support named `asyncio.Task()` The "walrus operator" is also used.

+Python 3.9 is expected to be part of Debian "next".
+Until that time, https://github.com/pyenv/pyenv can be used to install a version of your choice.
+On a RPi 3B, a complete build too under 15 minutes.

+Development work is being done on *Buster* with Python 3.9.5 on a RPI 3B at this time.

+The `bleak` library is supported on macOS, Linux, and Windows.
+Some development has also been done under macOS.

+## Work In Progress

+* Provide graceful shutdown of all processes.
+* Daemonize with supervision of Tasks and secondary processes.
+* Bring in [find-first-matching functionality](https://github.com/hbldh/bleak/pull/565) when available from release `bleak`.
+* Clean up the imports with likely a combination of pulling events and exceptions out, along with interface definitions.
+* Documentation, including more doc strings, and typing

+## Known Gaps

+* Multiprocess logging needs to be unified
+* Manage unexpected disconnects and reconnects
+* Abort long-running actions, such as uploading a profile
+* Timeouts on certain locks and await actions
+* Adding, removing, or replacing the DE1 or scale
+* Potentially move to `aiologger` to reduce logging delays
+* Single-command read of the DE1 debug register
+* Clean, descale, transport
+* Support for non-GHC machines in the API
+* Catalog of discovered BLE devices for the API
+* Quick-start guide

+## Other Work

+* Onboard, unattended sleep timeout with override (GUI or HA can provide complex "scheduler")
+* Background firmware update
+* MQTT will and MQTT 5 message expiry time

-## Status
+## Status — Alpha

 This code is work in progress and is neither feature-complete nor fully tested.

 Although most features are working, as described in Section 15 and elsewhere of the GPLv3.0 `LICENSE`:

 > THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT